Geological Engineering Bachelor's Degree

 Mission Statement

-The Bachelor of Science in Geological Engineering will provide students with a broad background in science and engineering, a thorough foundation in geology and sufficient depth and breadth in the areas of humanities, social science, and economics, to ensure that they can function and communicate in an effective and responsible way in meeting the needs of society.
+Michigan Tech's Bachelor of Science in Geological Engineering degree program will provide students with a broad background in science and engineering, a rock-solid foundation in geology, and sufficient depth and breadth in the areas of humanities, social sciences, and economics to ensure that they can function and communicate in an effective and responsible way in meeting the needs of society.
 Students will receive a thorough background in applied geophysics, which will support advanced engineering courses.
-To maximize the benefits to society, students will receive a balanced curriculum of junior and senior level engineering courses in energy resources, mineral resources, groundwater engineering, and geomechanics.
+To maximize the benefits to society, students will receive a balanced curriculum of junior- and senior-level engineering courses in energy resources, mineral resources, groundwater engineering, and geomechanics.

 My story: John Myaard, MTUengineer